Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 Because it is so watery, we sometimes find that it dilutes the coffee, making the flavours duller and less noticeable.

-It has a fairly neutral flavour, so it doesn't affect the flavour of coffee at all, especially in comparison to other milk alternatives on this list.
+It has a fairly neutral flavour, so it doesn't affect coffee's flavour at all, especially compared to other milk alternatives on this list.

 However, frothing is pretty much out of the question, as there's nowhere near enough protein in rice milk to create a bubble or foam.